ComeSFI/tp/data-engineering/tp-data-processing-framework/README.md

 * With which languages can you use Spark ?
 * Which data sources or data sinks can Spark work with ?

+1: RDD, Resilient Distributed Datasets, and Datasets are two of the APIs of Spark.
+An RDD is an immutable distributed collection of data, which is partitioned across several machines that in parallel operate on the data.
+Two types of operations are provided by the RDD API: transformation, operations creating a new RDD based on an already existing one, and actions, operations returning raw values from the actual dataset (non-RDD value).

+2: Building on the RDD API, Spark Dataset API is a newer API that offers a more efficient way of working with both structured and semi-structured data.
+It is a higher-level API that is more like SQL with some similar operations like join(), groupBy() and select() for example.

+3: Spark supports several programming languages including Scala, Java, Python, and R.

+4: Spark is capable of working with various data sources and sinks, thanks to its unified API.
+This makes it highly adaptable and versatile.
+Some of the data sources that Spark can work with include JSON files, CSV files, Parquet files, Microsoft Excel, Apache Kafka, and Hadoop Distributed File System (HDFS).

+Spark's unified API also enables it to work with a variety of data sinks, such as relational databases, NoSQL databases, data warehouses, cloud storage, local file systems and directories, and Hadoop Distributed File System (HDFS).

 ### Analyse data with Apache Spark and Scala
 One engineering team of your company created for you a TV News data stored as JSON inside the folder `data-news-json/`.